-Dianna Cooper-Ribner is a textile artist whose work spans from wearable to decorative pieces melding a wide variety of materials and techniques.
-Dianna is motivated to create and reflect the beauty and richness in life.
+Dianna Cooper-Ribner is a Colorado fiber artist whose work often bends various fibers (plant and animal) with surface design and mixed media.
+Dianna is motivated to create and reflect the beauty and richness in everyday life.
 For her, to create is to be inspired and self-renewed.
 It is a regenerative process.

 Dianna has been a fiber artist since the late eighties.
 She began by making wearable art garments which evolved into felted nuno garments.
 Self standing and suspended felted works, including indoor and outdoor art followed, as well as functional, daily life objects such as lamps, vessels, garden ornaments and flags.